stevekm/fastq-bed-subset/README.md

 If you want to submit the parent Nextflow process to the SLURM HPC cluster for execution, you can use `make submit` instead.

+# Contents

+- `bin`: directory with scripts to be used during Nextflow workflow

+- `main.nf`: main Nextflow workflow script

+- `Makefile`: wrapper script to easily set up and execute the workflow

+- `nextflow.confi`: configure file for Nextflow

+- `targets.bed`: genomic coordinates file

+- `samplesheet.tsv`: samplesheet with input files to be processed

 # Software

 - Nextflow (installation included)